tomekrychtyk/ad-performance-dashboard/README.md

 VITE_API_URL="https://my-json-server.typicode.com/akramsaouri/ad-performance/ads"
 ```

 Then just run `npm install` to install all dependencies.

+## Running the app locally

-To start the app use `npm run start`
+To run all you need to do is fire this command `npm run start`

 ## Unit testing

-There is a sample unit test suite that test the fetch functionality.
+There is a sample unit test suite that tests the fetch functionality.
 To run tests simply run `npm run test`